CIMA Exams: The Definitive Guide

 A Management accountant is generally employed by a company to assess internal information, such as product sales figures, and analyse how it can be used to improve performance in the future.
 This is in contrast to a financial accountant or auditor who is often external and brought in to ensure the company is complying with financial and accountancy regulations.

-Is CIMA worth doing?
+Is CIMA worth studying?

 At this stage, you may be asking yourself “Is CIMA study worth doing?
 Is it worth the CIMA cost?”.
 If you know you want to become a Management Accountant, CIMA exams are your best route to that goal.
 CIMA qualifications are well respected around the world.
 But don’t just take our word for it, CIMA themselves say that: